The UAE at a Glance

 Visas and Residence Permits for the UAE

 In order to apply for a business visa, expats need a sponsor (an employer or UAE resident) to arrange the application for them.
 All visa applications should be addressed to the nearest embassy of the UAE in your country of residence.
-They must include a comprehensive letter from your sponsor and an application form, which can be downloaded from the Travel Centre on the UAE Interact website.
+They must include a comprehensive letter from your sponsor and an application form, which can be downloaded from the Travel Center on the UAE Interact website.

 In many cases, embassies of the UAE also request financial statements to make sure that the applicant is in good standing.
 Applicants may also be required to produce a letter from their employer, explaining the purpose of their work in the UAE.
 To find out more about the exact visa requirements, consult the nearest embassy of the UAE in your country of residence prior to applying.